Key Takeaways

 Flight of ideas involves an accelerated thought pattern where a person rapidly jumps between different and often unrelated topics.
 This differs from tangential speech in its speed and intensity.

-Someone experiencing a flight of ideas might start talking about the weather, quickly shift to discussing a TV show, then jump to food preferences, all within a single breath.
-These rapid transitions happen because the mind is racing too quickly to maintain focus on any single subject.
+Someone might start talking about the weather, shift to a TV show, then jump to food preferences within a single breath, because the mind is racing too quickly to hold focus on any one subject.
+That same racing pattern can derail everyday tasks.
+A person might start making breakfast, leave eggs cooking to sort the mail, then wander off to water the plants, forgetting the original task entirely.

 Thought Blocking